-Dr. Boes: 'If you are experiencing any redness, irritation, itchiness at all after being in a glove, get into a non-latex glove, get into a non-chemical glove and what's worked for me has been the GAMMEX non-latex.
-I think it's really far more common than is recognised and I think the fact that I know 5 surgeons in the little town of Great Falls who have the same contact dermatitis from a non-latex glove that resolved when they went into the GAMMEX non-latex glove, non-chemical glove, I think that says a lot.
-You know the most important thing about the GAMMEX non-latex glove to me is that I am not allergic to it.
-Secondly, it's a great glove, it performs well and it feels good, no issues whatsoever, I don't think about the gloves which is what you want, it's almost like you've got another layer of skin on that's sterile and strong and protects me.'
+Dr. Boes: If you are experiencing any redness, irritation, itchiness at all after being in a glove, get into a non-latex glove, get into a chemical acceleratorfree glove and what's worked for me has been the GAMMEX Non-Latex.
+I think it's really far more common than is recognised and I think the fact that I know 5 surgeons in the little town of Great Falls who have the same contact dermatitis from a non-latex glove that resolved when they went into the GAMMEX Non-Latex, chemical accelerator-free glove I think that says a lot.
+You know the most important thing about the GAMMEX Non-Latex glove to me is that I am not allergic to it.
+Secondly, it's a great glove, it performs well and it feels good, no issues whatsoever.
+I don't think about the gloves, which is what you want and it's almost like you've got another layer of skin on that's sterile and strong and protects me.